Designing the Pickup Experience in the United States

 Timeline

-24 Hours
+24 Hours - Mar 2026

-Decisions that shaped the flow
+Decisions that Shaped the Experience

 Impact